Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 Footer is responsive, with text displayed parallel on bigger screens and is displayed in a column on small screens.
 It contains salon address, parking information, link to a map, as well as special media pages all of which open in a new tab.
 It also has a table featuring opening times.

 ### Homepage
-Homepage has a hero image with salon name and a "book now" button as well as a section with 4 product cards describing services offered with pricing and duration as well as link to book.
+Homepage has a hero image with salon name and a "book now" CTA as well as a section with 4 product cards describing services offered with pricing and duration as well as link to book.

 ### Gallery
 Contains 10 images that are configured to be responsive to the screen size on which they are being viewed.

 ### Book now
 Features a contact form with mandatory input fields and checkboxes.
 Form features autocomplete on the name, email and phone number.

 ### Success page
 A simple success message with a link back to the home screen is shown to the user following a successful completion of the booking/enquiry form.